youssefhossam29/doctor-booking-system/README.md

   - Prevents double-booking and ensures slot availability
   - Search appointments by doctor/patient name

+- **Contact Management**
+  - View all contact requests (with filters for status/user)
+  - Search contact requests by user name, email, subject, or message
+  - View specific contact and all related replies
+  - Reply to user messages
+  - Update status (`open` or `closed`) for any contact

 ---

 ### 🩺 Doctor Features

 - **Account Management**
-  - Login to his account
-  - Logout from his account
-  - Change password
+  - Login, logout, change password
-  - View own account
-  - Update own account (excluding specialization)
+  - View and update own account (excluding specialization)
   - Delete own account

 - **Schedule Management**
-  - Create new schedule
-  - View own schedule
+  - Create, view, update, and delete own schedule
-  - Update schedule
-  - Delete schedule
   - Repeat weekly schedule

 - **Slot Management**
   - View available slots by date
-  - Delete all slots for a given date
+  - Delete all or specific slots for a given date
-  - Delete specific slot

 - **Patient Management**
   - View list of patients who have appointments with him
   - View individual patient account
-  - Search for patients by name
+  - Search patients by name

 - **Appointment Management**
-  - View all appointments with all patients
+  - View all appointments with patients
-  - View appointments for a specific patient
+  - Filter/search appointments by name or date
-  - Update appointment (with conflict and slot validation)
+  - Update or cancel appointments

-  - Cancel appointment (releasing slot)
+- **Contact System**
+  - Submit new contact requests to the admin
+  - View own contact requests (filter by status)
-  - View single appointment
+  - View specific contact and all related replies
-  - Search appointments by patient name
+  - Search own contact requests by user subject, or message
-  - Filter appointments between two dates
+  - Reply to admin messages

 ---

 ### 👤 Patient Features

 - **Account Management**
-  - Create an account
-  - Login to his account
-  - Logout from his account
+  - Register, login, logout
-  - Change his password
+  - Change password
-  - Show his account
-  - Update his account
-  - Delete his account
+  - View, update, or delete own account

 - **Doctor & Specialization**
   - Show all doctors
   - View doctor profile and doctor’s schedule
   - Search for doctor by name or specialization
   - Show all specializations
-  - Search for specialization
+  - Search specializations
-  - Show all doctors belonging to specific specialization
+  - List doctors under a specific specialization

 - **Appointment Management**
-  - Show his appointments with all doctors
+  - View all or specific appointments with doctors
-  - Show his appointments with specific doctor
+  - Filter/search appointments
-  - Add appointment
-  - Update appointment
-  - Cancel appointment
+  - Add, update, cancel appointment

-  - Show appointment
+- **Contact System**
-  - Search for appointments using doctor name
-  - Select appointments between two dates
+  - Submit new contact requests to the admin
+  - View own contact requests (filter by status)
+  - View specific contact and all related replies
+  - Search own contact requests by user subject, or message
+  - Reply to admin messages

 ---

 ## 🧱 Technologies